 People have a tendency to over-complicate things, but when it comes to losing weight there is one simple rule which over-rides them all – calories are king.

-If you are eating too many calories (regardless of whether they come from ‘healthy’ or ‘unhealthy’ foods) you will not lose weight.
+There’s zero point in moving on to step 2 before you’ve taken care of step 1 because if you are eating too many calories (regardless of whether they come from ‘healthy’ or ‘unhealthy’ foods) you will not lose weight.
 (1)

 So the first step on any diet is to set a realistic calorie goal that you can a) hit without gaining weight, and b) hit without wanting to stab all of your friends in the face.